 "The topic of Print 4.0 reflects the spirit of the times and OneVision seems to be optimally prepared for it.
 Automation is becoming more and more important with minimal or no errors in the editing of the data by the operator or user," summarized Markus Künne of Westermann Druck GmbH our open house event, which took place on May 16th and 17th in Regensburg.
 50 representatives from 32 printing companies, magazine publishers, book printers, and newspaper publishers from the entire German-Austrian-Swiss region, joined the event in our headquarters.

-Leading companies in their respective industries, such as Hubert Burda Media, the Bauer Media Group and the Spiegel Verlag / Funke Mediengruppe, the Straubinger Tagblatt and the Ippen Publishing Group – represented by the publisher Dierichs and the Münchner Merkur – took the opportunity to learn more about the topic of digitization and automation in the printing sector.
-They were also able to exchange ideas with colleagues and software developers on this occasion.
-The large and leading companies were not the only ones to use this opportunity for exchange of ideas, but also a few smaller publishers and reproduction studios convinced themselves right on the spot of the wide range of possibilities which the flexible software solutions offer.
+Leading companies in their respective industries, such as Hubert Burda Media, the Bauer Media Group and the Spiegel Verlag / Funke Mediengruppe, the Straubinger Tagblatt and the Ippen Publishing Group – represented by the Verlag Dierichs and the Münchner Merkur – took the opportunity to learn more about the topic of digitizing and automating printing workflows.
+However, the large and leading companies were not the only ones to use this opportunity for exchange of ideas with colleagues and software developers, but also a few smaller publishers and reproduction studios convinced themselves right on the spot of the wide range of possibilities which the flexible software solutions offer.
 Companies gained inspiration for the design and organization of their production workflows:

 "In a vision of the comprehensive effectiveness of this approach, orders are managed independently by whole value chains, book their machine tools and their material and organize their delivery to the customer."
 Fraunhofer IAO